How does Canandcolor work?

 IR Proximity

 The onboard IR Proximity sensor works by pulsing an IR LED out and measuring the intensity of reflected IR light.
 This gives a value proportional to proximity, as farther away objects will reflect less IR back to the sensor.
 If an object is too far away, not enough IR light reflects back to the sensor for it to read, and if an object is too close then too much light can reflect back, leading to oversaturation.
-In practice, the sensor oversaturates in the <2cm range.
+In practice, the sensor oversaturates only at ranges under 2mm.

 Color Sensor